Naomi Osaka (TV series)

 Naomi Osaka is an American documentary television miniseries directed by Garrett Bradley.
 It follows the life of professional tennis player Naomi Osaka over the course of two years.
 It consists of three episodes, and premiered on July 16, 2021, on Netflix.

 Plot

 The series follows Naomi Osaka over the course of two years.

 Episodes

 Production

 Netflix approached Garrett Bradley about making a docuseries revolving around Naomi Osaka.
 Bradley wanted the series to feel as if the viewer was journeying alongside Osaka, and with the intent of it not being a recap of her Wikipedia page or what had been said about her in the press.
 Bradley also felt the series should not be a definitive portrait of Osaka but a snapshot of a period of time in her life.
-Principal photography on the series began from 2019 to early 2021.

-In February 2020, it was announced Garrett Bradley would direct a docuseries revolving around Naomi Osaka with Netflix distributing, and Film45 and Uninterrupted producing.
+Principal photography on the series ran from 2019 to early 2021.
+The docuseries was announced in February 2020, with Netflix distributing, and Film45 and Uninterrupted producing.